-Instead of excusing bad learning habits we will insist on good learning habits DAY-IN-AND-

-DAY-OUT with HIGH EXPECTATIONS AND NO EXCUSES.

-Your child may already have really good learning habits.
-If so they have nothing to worry about and, if they keep those habits as they move through adolescence, they should shine at our school.
+We will insist on good learning habits DAY-IN-AND-DAY-OUT with HIGH EXPECTATIONS AND NO EXCUSES.
+Your child may already have really good learning habits and if they keep those habits as they move through adolescence, they will shine at our school.

-Our view - and it has been shown to work in the best schools in the country and abroad - is that, over time, almost all learners (not just most) can pick up good learning habits for themselves and will end up happier, better qualified and more successful.
+Our view - and it has been shown to work in the best schools in the country and abroad - is that, over time, almost all students (not just most) can pick up good learning habits for themselves and will end up happier, better qualified and more successful.